Justice Secretary to set out further plans to tackle prison overcrowding

 Mr Gauke’s independent review has been looking at tougher punishments outside of prison as part of Government efforts to tackle jail overcrowding, and is expected to be published in the coming weeks.

-The plan for reform comes as emergency measures to use police cells to temporarily hold prisoners was re-enacted in March as the number of prisoners in England and Wales reached a six-month high.
+The plan for reform comes as emergency measures to use police cells to temporarily hold prisoners were re-enacted in March as the number of prisoners in England and Wales reached a six-month high.

 Ms Mahmood had said jails were operating at more than 99% occupancy.